IVenzon/Reading-Notes/code-102/operators-loops.md

 This will only run if x is false.
 If x is true, then it will not run.

 For a complete list of all the types of operators, click [here!](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators)

+## Loops and Iteration:

+In Javascript, loops give us an easy way to do something repeatedly.
+There are several ways to start a loop, each with their own distinct start/end points.
+Based on your situation, some loops may be more favorable than others.

+### for loops:

+A **for loop** repeats until a specified condition returns false.
+For example:

+> for (let i = 0; i < 10; i++)

+This loop will iterate a total of 10 times.
+It will loop when i = 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9.
+When i is incremented to 10, then the second condition is false, and the loop will break.

+### while loops:

+A **while loop** will repeat as long as the specified condition returns true.
+For example:

+> while (x < 10) {x++;}

+This loop will also iterate a total of 10 times.
+It will loop when x = 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9.
+When x is incremented to 10, the condition is false, and the loop will break.

+### The break/continue statement:

+If you want to terminate a loop, use the **break** statement.
+Using it without a label will terminate the loop immediately, while if it used with a label, it will terminate the specified labeled statement.

+If you want to restart a while/for loop, use the **continue** statement.
+Using it without a label will terminate the current iteration of the loop and continue the loop at the next iteration.
+Note that this does not result in the termination of the loop, just that specific iteration.
+If it is used with a label, it applies to the looping statement identified with that label.

+For a complete list of all the types of loops, click [here!](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration)